trebleshot/android/Privacy.md

 ## Information and data collection

 The developer does not externally collect any information or data when the services of TrebleShot are utilized.
-When performing some activities with the software, information and usage data may be collected, but the developer has no means of getting that information as they are locally stored on your device.
-Information might be shared between paired devices during an operation but not in any way linked to the developer.
+When performing some activities with the software, personal data is not collected by the because developer all the information are locally stored on your device.
+Information contained in a file might be shared between paired devices during an operation but not in any way linked to the developer.
 <hr>

 ## Crash reports sending